salkin-mada/raspi-notes/README.md

 #a script for checking if sc is alive
 #send it an osc message once every x second
 #else sc + jack will be forcefully restarted

-#first install pyosc with this command...
-#   pip install pyosc --pre

 import subprocess
 from time import sleep